sergmain/metaheuristic-docs/p/description-of-dispatcher-yaml.md

 - taskProcessingTime <String> - schedule when tasks have to processed at Processor side.
     Full description see [below](#schedule)
 - disabled: false - is this Dispatcher disabled or not
+- publicKey - public key for verifying the signature of Function

 ### Schedule